By Katharine A. Phillips, MD

 - Two-thirds of people with BDD experience onset of the disorder before age 18.

 - People from all socioeconomic classes.

-Scientific studies are needed to determine whether BDD may be more common among people from certain racial or ethnic groups, from certain socioeconomic classes, or in certain countries.
+Scientific studies are needed to determine whether BDD may be more common among people from certain racial, ethnic, or other groups; from certain socioeconomic classes; or in certain countries.
+At this point, we don't really know.
 And much more research is needed to understand why people get BDD and who is at greater risk for getting the disorder.
 In the meantime, it’s important to realize that just about anyone can get this serious disorder.

 Underdiagnosis of BDD

-According to scientific research studies, BDD is under-recognized and under-diagnosed.
-A majority of research studies on BDD’s prevalence found that no one who actually had BDD had the BDD diagnosis recorded in their medical record.
-This situation is likely improving, as BDD is becoming better known, but BDD is likely still under-recognized and underdiagnosed.
+The underdiagnosis problem is likely improving, as BDD is becoming better known, but BDD is still under-recognized and underdiagnosed.
 Many mental health professionals are less familiar with BDD than with other serious disorders, and BDD can go undiagnosed for this reason.
 In addition, people with BDD may not speak up about their body image concerns, even when BDD is the major reason they’re seeking mental health treatment.